saksham-jain01/Q-Learning-for-Taxi-v2/README.md

 # Q-Learning
-An implementation of Q-learning to solve OpenAI Gym Taxi-v2 environment
+A python implementation of Q-learning to solve OpenAI Gym Taxi-v2 environment